 City of Zanesville, Ohio

 Management's Discussion and Analysis

-For the Year Ended December 31, 2021
+For the Year Ended December 31, 2022

 Unaudited

-The net pension liability (NPL) is one of the largest single liabilities reported by the City at December 31, 2021.
-GASB notes that pension and OPEB obligations, whether funded or unfunded, are part of the "employment exchange" - that is, the employee is trading his or her labor in exchange for wages, benefits, and the promise of a future pension and other postemployment benefits.
+"employment exchange" - that is, the employee is trading his or her labor in exchange for wages, benefits, and the promise of a future pension and other postemployment benefits.
 GASB noted that the unfunded portion of this promise is a present obligation of the government, part of a bargained-for benefit to the employee, and should accordingly be reported by the government as a liability since they received the benefit of the exchange.
 However, the City is not responsible for certain key factors affecting the balance of these liabilities.
 In Ohio, the employee shares the obligation of funding pension benefits with the employer.
 Both employer and employee contribution rates are capped by State statute.
 A change in these caps requires action of both Houses of the General Assembly and approval of the Governor.
 Benefit provisions are also determined by State statute.
 The Ohio revised Code permits, but does not require the retirement systems to provide healthcare to eligible benefit recipients.
 The retirement systems may allocate a portion of the employer contributions to provide for these OPEB benefits.